 Education Series: Memory and Aging Program

 YUPC is pleased to once again offer this education workshop series that was developed and evaluated by Baycrest, a renowned academic health science centre focused on aging.
-The program is targeted for older adults who are interested in learning about memory changes that normally occur with age, and strategies to improve their everyday memory performance.
+The program is targeted at older adults who are interested in learning about memory changes that normally occur with age, and strategies to improve their everyday memory performance.

-Topics Covered include:
+Topics covered include:

 - Changes in memory that normally occur with age;